mobilizingcs-ops/sysdocs/physical.md

     * Ensure back clearance as you **slowly** remove (this will be tight).
   * If ram, cpu, fans or any other hardware needs maintenance please first power off the box.

-The monitor/keyboard sitting on starbuck.ohmage.org can be used to access the console on any of these hosts if needed.
-Visit the back of the rack (each server is labeled on both front and back) and connect the monitor and keyboard to the server in question.

 Manuals
 ---------